keebd/keebd-docs/content/build-guides/yampad-v2/_index.en.md

 ![](./diodes.jpg?height=700px)

+{{% notice info %}}
-!> Diodes are directional and the line on the diode faces the direction of the closed end of the silkscreen.
+Diodes are directional and the line on the diode faces the direction of the closed end of the silkscreen.
+{{% /notice %}}

 Add a small amount of solder to one pad for each diode and then while heating the solder place a diode into place.
 Heat and add some solder to the second pad of the diodes.